Hire Mr. Smokestack for Wildlife Removal Services in Raleigh, Durham, Greensboro & More

 Our removal methods vary depending on the type of animal, if there are babies present, local regulations, and their location in the chimney.
 No matter what type of removal method we need, you can rest assured that it is safe and is intended to protect the animal.
 A few techniques we may utilize include:

-• One-way doors.
+- One-way doors.
 Also called one-way exclusion devices, one-way doors are often used for animals like squirrels and raccoons.
-These devices allow animals to exit the chimney, but stop them from reentering.
+These devices allow animals to exit the space, but stop them from reentering.
 Once the animals have left, the chimney technician will remove the device and seal the entry point.

-• Live traps.
+- Live traps.
 Traps are more suitable for animals that can’t easily exit through one-way doors.
-The traps are placed strategically within the chimney or on the roof to capture the animal safely.
+The traps are placed strategically to capture the animal safely.
 Once trapped, the animal can be relocated to a more suitable habitat.

-• Removal by hand.
-In some cases, we may need to physically remove animals from the chimney using specialized tools and protective gear.
+- Removal by hand.
+In some cases, we may need to physically remove animals from the space using specialized tools and protective gear.
 This method is typically reserved for situations where other removal methods are impractical.

 You Don’t Have to Live With Unwanted Roommates

-At Mr. Smokestack Chimney Service, we pride ourselves on not only removing the animals, but also on taking action so that the animals cannot return.
+At Mr. Smokestack, we pride ourselves on not only removing the animals, but also on taking action so that the animals cannot return.
 If you think you might have a wildlife problem, it’s important to take care of it right away.
 The longer the problem persists, the more damage the animals can cause, making it more difficult and dangerous to get rid of them.

 Don’t wait – schedule an appointment online or call us at 919-747-1859.